Blackberry Chia Pudding

 - Thiamine, basically Vitamin B1, an essential nutrient

-- Niacin, basically Vitamin B3, another essential nutrient, a lack of which can reduce metabolism and cause intolerance to cold
+- Niacin, basically Vitamin B3, is another essential nutrient, a lack of which can reduce metabolism and cause intolerance to cold

-- A variety of other nutrients such as folate, calcium, iron, and more
+- A variety of other nutrients, such as folate, calcium, iron, and more

 Marly’s Tips